diparrag/IPTV/README.md

 # IPTV
-Welcome to this simple project.
-I'll explain why I create it!
+Welcome to this simple project, I'll explain why I create it.

 ### Context
 It’s 2020.
 The world has been terrified by COVID-19, people practice distancing social and even stay in home.